project-cdim/docs/development-guide/hardware-plugin/docs/en/07_Handling_Exceptions.md

 # 7. Handling Exceptions

-Errors that occur while running the plugin need to be set in a class that inherits from `BaseHwControlError` and returned with error information.
+Errors that occur while running the plugin need to be set in a class that inherits from `BaseHWControlError` and returned with error information.
 This error information is often used as the error information returned to the upper module that calls the HW control functions.
 Check the various HW Control Errors and use the one that is most suitable for the error situation.